-Diet plays a huge role in determining a person’s overall health and well-being.
+Diet plays a huge role in determining a person’s overall health and well-being so it's no surprise that that certain foods can wreck your teeth.
 For decades, doctors have been stressing the importance of what we put into our bodies.
 We’re told to count, measure, and meticulously watch everything from calories to fat to sugar to cholesterol.
 Don’t eat too much sodium.
 Don’t drink sugary beverages.
 Watch out for foods high in trans fats.
 Trade butter for margarine.
 Healthy eating adages abound with advice about what foods to eat and which to avoid if you want to lose weight, cut belly fat, build muscle, and even improve memory.
 But when it comes to oral health and the overall condition and appearance of your teeth, what food should you eat?
 And which should you avoid?
 As it turns out, what you put in your mouth really could make or break (literally) your teeth.

 10 Foods to Avoid